-According to personality subtheory, parental rejection as well as rejection by other attachment figures also leads to other personality outcomes, in addition to dependence.
-These include hostility, aggression, passive aggression, or psychological problems with the management of hostility and aggression; emotional unresponsiveness; immature dependence or defensive independence depending on the form, frequency, duration, and intensity of perceived rejection and parental control; impaired self-esteem; impaired self-adequacy; emotional instability; and negative worldview.
+According to personality subtheory, parental rejection as well as rejection by other attachment figures also leads to other personality outcomes, in addition to anxiousness, insecurity, and dependence.
+These include anger, hostility, aggression, passive aggression, or psychological problems with the management of anger; emotional unresponsiveness; immature dependence or defensive independence depending on the form, frequency, duration, and intensity of perceived rejection; impaired self-esteem; impaired self-adequacy; emotional instability; and negative worldview.
 Theoretically these dispositions are expected to emerge because of the intense psychological pain produced by perceived rejection.
 More specifically, beyond a certain point-a point that varies from individual to individual-children and adults who experience significant rejection are likely to feel ever-increasing anger, resentment, and other destructive emotions that may become intensely painful.
-As a result, many rejected persons close off emotionally in an effort to protect themselves from the hurt of further rejection.
+As a result, many rejected children and adults close off emotionally in an effort to protect themselves from the hurt of further rejection.
 That is, they become less emotionally responsive.
-In so doing they often have problems being able or willing to express love and in knowing how to or even being capable of accepting it from others.
+In so doing they often have problems being able or willing to express love, and in knowing how to or even being capable of accepting it from others.

-Because of all this psychological hurt, some rejected individuals become defensively independent.
+Because of all this psychological hurt, some rejected children and adults become defensively independent.
 Defensive independence is like healthy independence in that individuals make relatively few behavioral bids for positive response.
-It is unlike healthy independence, however, in that defensively independent people continue to crave warmth and support-positive response-though they sometimes do not recognize it.
-Indeed, because of the overlay of anger, distrust, and other negative emotions generated by chronic rejection they often positively deny this need, saying in effect, "To hell with you!
+It is unlike healthy independence, however, in that defensively independent people continue to crave warmth and support-positive response-from the people most important to them, though they sometimes do not recognize it.
+Indeed, because of the overlay of anger, distrust, and other negative emotions generated by defensively independent people (especially beginning in adolescence) they often positively deny this need, saying in effect, "To hell with you!
 I don't need you.
 I don't need anybody!"
-This attitude is epitomized in the words to Simon and Garfunkel's classic folk song, "I Am a Rock".
-Defensive independence with its associated emotions and behaviors sometimes leads to a process of counter rejection, where individuals who feel rejected reject the person(s) who reject them.
-Not surprisingly, this process sometimes escalates into a cycle of violence and other serious relationship problems.
+This attitude is epitomized in the words to Simon and Garfunkel's classic folk song, "I Am a Rock":